Settling the Score with Mr. Zoldan

 “We put the Leaning Tower of Pisa in France.
 The Chrysler Building in Japan.
 The Great Wall in Russia.
 The Eiffel Tower in India...”
 His hands came together in a sharp clap, the sound ringing through the slow, sleepy restaurant.

 I nodded, forcing a thin smile.
-“Exactly,” I said.
+“Exactly”.

 And under the table, my phone remained silent.

 “Yeah.
 Yes… I like it.
 Like this… you know…” I nodded, words stumbling over themselves.
 Come on.
 Come on.
-Avrom, move.
+Abraham, move.

 My hand tightened around the phone in my pocket until the blood drained from my palm.